Kannum Kannum Kollaiyadithaal Movie Review: This Dulquer Salmaan Film Is Entertaining In Parts!

 Verdict

-Kannum Kannum Kollaiyadithaal is a one-time watch romantic thriller than entertains its audiences at parts.
+Kannum Kannum Kollaiyadithaal is a one-time watch romantic thriller than entertains its audiences in parts.
 Watch it if you just need a timepass feel-good entertainer.

 Also Read: